-Watermelon Lemonade made of dewy watermelon and freshly-squeezed lemon juice.
-Sweet, tangy and icy cold, it’s a the best way to keep cool this summer.
+Watermelon Lemonade with dewy watermelon and freshly-squeezed lemon juice.
+Sweet, tangy and icy cold, it’s the best way to keep cool this summer.

 I posted my favorite strawberry limeade a couple of weeks ago and judging from the regular number of visits to the recipe daily, you seem to love it as much as I do.

 Guys, I am with ya!
 Delightfully sweet and tangy from juicy strawberries and freshly-squeezed lime juice, it’s got to be one of the most refreshing drinks on earth!
 Along with this watermelon lemonade, of course.

 For someone who grew up in the tropical Philippines, I surprisingly don’t do California summers well.
 There’s just something about the dry heat that saps me of energy.
 Regardless of my incessant whining about the horrid weather, though, I do appreciate the abundance of fruits and vegetables brought by this season.

 Watermelon, or at least, certain varieties, are available year round but they are undoubtedly the sweetest during warmer months.
 I love, love, love this dewy fruit!
 The ruby red flesh deliciously compliments sesame chicken, is awesome with black beans as a salsa, and marries well with lemons for the perfect summer drink.

 - I like a little bit of watermelon pulp in my lemonade but you can strain the mixture using a fine mesh sieve if desired.

 - To extract the most juice out of your lemons, make sure they are at room temperature.
 You can place them in a bowl of warm water for a few minutes or microwave them for 20-30 seconds to break down their cell membranes.
 After the lemons have been warmed, roll them on the kitchen counter a few times until you feel the flesh softening.